siruku6/life_recorder/README.md

 [![CircleCI Status](https://circleci.com/gh/siruku6/life_recorder.svg?style=svg)](https://app.circleci.com/pipelines/github/siruku6/life_recorder?branch=master)

 # life_recorder
-display activity log
+Display activity log
+In the future, these logs are showed in the form of chart (perhaps...)

 # Requirement

+You need to setup these and to enable `docker-compose` to run.

+- docker
+- docker-compose

-## Middlewares
+## Other Middlewares

 - pipenv
 - postgresql

----

 **\*You don't have to setup these Middlewares in your OS, if you build your environment with docker and docker-compose !!**